 - If you drove yourself here, you must turn your keys into the SYP front desk and park your car in the appropriate lot (to avoid ticketing/towing).
 Keys will be returned to you at the end of the Program.
 A parking pass ($20/week) must also be purchased at the front desk.

 - Please turn in all medications prescription and non-prescription into the SYP front desk.
-Inhalers and Epipens are the only prescribed items allowed to be kept by SYP participants.
+Inhalers, Epipens, birth control, and insulin are the only prescribed items allowed to be kept by SYP participants.

 - Dining Hall – clear your own trays, only enter once per meal, please don’t loiter as the dining hall will be busy.

 - Wadsworth Hall residence floors are divided by gender and doorways are clearly marked to indicate appropriate use.
 Participants are expected to follow all posted gender restrictions and this is also enforced with card tap access into approved areas.